thaynnara007/pokedex_api/README.md

 # Pokedex - api

-This is a api that has a goal make easy the usubality of the [model](https://github.com/thaynnara007/pokedex) that was developed to classify some pokemons images.
+This is a api that has a goal make easy the usability of the [model](https://github.com/thaynnara007/pokedex) that was developed to classify some pokemons images.

 ---